Sepsis

 Mother develops sepsis 6 weeks post a traumatic birth.

-For all patient cohorts
+All patient cohorts

 Contacts